 Graduate Program

-The Graduate School has also developed a quick reference guide to help you quickly access the information you need about semesters and graduate student credit hours, GA appointments, and enrollment, etc. Click here to see it: quick reference guide
+The Graduate School has developed a quick reference guide to help you quickly access the information you need about semesters and graduate student credit hours, GA appointments, and enrollment.
+More in formation can be found in the Graduate School Handbook.

 Most graduate course work takes the form of seminars that are used to satisfy Course Number and Distribution Requirements.
+For more information about the program requirements please see the links in the right hand column.
 Beginning students are required to take a First-Year Seminar which is an intensive introduction to a topic and is usually taught by two faculty members.

 The William H. Fink Prize for the outstanding graduate student essay in philosophy is awarded annually.